aosabook/500lines/ci/chapter.rst

 Initial Setup
 --------------

+While this CI system is ready to work in a distributed system, let us start by running everything locally on one computer so we can get a grasp of how the CI system without adding the risk of running into network-related issues.
+If you wish to run this in a distributed environment, you can run each component on its own machine.

 Continuous integration systems run tests by detecting changes in a code repository, so to start, we will need to set up the repository our CI system will monitor.

 Let's call this test_repo::

   mkdir test_repo
+  cd test_repo
   git init

 This will be our 'master repository'.
 This is where developers check in their code,